khast3x/h8mail/README.md

 ## :tangerine: Install

 If you're using Docker, make sure to add your `targets.txt` and your API keys in the configuration file **before** building
-####  Local env
+####  Locally
 NodeJS is required to ensure CloudFlare bypassing.
 You can find out how to install it for your distribution [here](https://nodejs.org/en/download/package-manager/)

+These instructions assume you are running Python3 as default.
+If unsure, please check the troubleshooting section

 ```bash
 apt-get install nodejs